Continuous time crystals as a PT symmetric state and the emergence of critical exceptional points: D.5. -dimensional L- -symmetric boson model with local interaction

-where $<i,j>$ means the set of nearest neighbor sites, and the total particle number $N$ is conserved (i.e. it has (strong) $U(1)$ symmetry) with number of sites $l$.
-Here, $a_i$ denotes the normalized bosonic annihilation operator at the site $i$ (i.e., the following commutation relation holds: $[a_i,a_j^\dagger]=\delta_{i,j}/N$).
-This model has L-$\mathcal{PT}$ symmetry, where parity is the exchange of sublattices $A$ and $B$, and a time-reversal operator is a complex conjugate operator.
+Here, $<i,j>$ means the set of nearest neighbor sites and the total particle number $N:=\sum_ia^\dagger_i a_i$ is conserved (i.e., the Lindbladian has (strong) $U(1)$ symmetry).
+This model also has an L-$\mathcal{PT}$ symmetry, where parity is the exchange of sublattices $A$ and $B$, and a time-reversal operator is a complex conjugate operator.